LibreTexts/ngshare/docs/user_guide/install_unmanaged.rst

-Intalling as an Unmanaged Service
+Installing as an Unmanaged Service
 =================================

 **WARNING:** This is for advanced configurations only.
 Unless you wish to run ``ngshare`` in a different environment than the hub, or have very specific proxying setups, you should not be using this guide.